MarkJelic/TEC-1G/Documentation/Assembly/Fullisik.md

 Once you have the resistors soldered in place, you can solder in the tiny LEDs, of which the orientation of them is critical!
 On the PCB there is a small K and the solder pad is square.
 This indicates where the Cathode of the diode should go.
-Which is the Cathode on those tiny LEDS?
-The short leg is the Cathode and the other way you can tell is the large metal part inside the plastic lens is usually larger than the anode.
+Which is the Cathode on those tiny LEDs?
+The short leg is the Cathode and the other way you can tell is the larger metal part inside the plastic lens is usually the Cathode.

 ![1.8mm LEDs](./pictures/LED_1-8mm.jpg)